Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 There are advantages and disadvantages to each type of technology.
 However, the price of each type of system is generally what people look at when making this decision, and what we’re focusing on in this article.

 At Penrith Solar Centre, we install microinverter solar systems.
-We’re a little biased about what type of system we think you should install (for a variety of reasons), but we’re going to give you the honest truth about our product and our competitor’s product.
+We’re a little biased about what type of system who we think should install your system, but we’re going to give you the honest truth about our product and our competitor’s product.
 And we’re going to do it exclusively from a cost/pricing point of view.

 In this article, you will learn: